-- If someone does something that makes you feel sad, scared, angry or upset, report what they said using the report option next to their comment, status or message.
+- If someone does something that makes you feel sad, scared, angry or upset you should report what they said using the report option next to their comment, status or message.

 - Accept it if someone finds something you said hurtful or offensive.
 You may not have meant to make them feel that way but they may not know that.

-- Report any user who asks you for your password.
+- Report any user who asks you for your password, to us.
 No one should ask you for your password so do not tell them what it is.

 - Use the "count to 10" technique.
-If you feel angry or upset and are about to post something, walk away from the computer and count to 10 before writing your post.
-This will help you think about what you are going to say and make sure that you don't say anything hurtful because you have been upset by something.
+If you feel angry or upset and are about to post something, walk away from the computer and count to 10 and then write your post.
+This will help you think about what you are going to say and make sure that you don't say anything hurtful because you have been upset by something

 - Post public comments and statuses with swear words or sexual language in them.